 - More alternatives to justice options for survivors

 - More community accountability for ending sexual violence

 Building a CCR/SART in your Community:

-OAESV created a SART manual that provides step by step instructions on starting a multi-disciplinary team in your county.
+OAESV created a SART manual and compiled sample resources to provide step-by-step instructions on starting a multi-disciplinary team in your county.

 Growing our Community Responses: Resource Guide